Destinations Italy Sardinia

 Drag to see more

 If there's one hotel that defines the Costa Smeralda, this is it.
-Designed by Jacques Couëlle in 1962 to look like an Italian fishing village, with archways, courtyards, hand-painted ceramic everywhere, and a saltwater pool that's the largest in Europe.
-The beach is across the bay, reached by hotel shuttle boat.
-Six restaurants on property — the headliner is Matsuhisa (Nobu's name on the door, his menu on the table), then Beefbar, the Cala di Volpe Restaurant, the Barbecue Restaurant by the pool.
+Designed by Jacques Couëlle — Aga Khan founded the property in 1962, doors opened July 1963 as the first hotel on the Costa Smeralda — to look like an Italian fishing village, with archways, courtyards, hand-painted ceramic, and a saltwater pool sculpted by the bay.
+The beach is across the water, reached by hotel shuttle boat.
+Several restaurants and bars on property — the headliner is Matsuhisa at Cala di Volpe (Chef Nobuyuki Matsuhisa's name on the door, his menu on the table), alongside the Cala di Volpe Restaurant and the Barbecue Restaurant by the pool.
 Service is its own institution.
-Rooms are dated by design intent; the new suites are renovated to a different standard if that's preferable.
-Closed in winter, reopens April.
+Rooms have been cautiously upgraded by Bruno Moinard while keeping Couëlle's original works intact.
+Closed Nov through late April.
 The classic.

 What it's known for